 Biometric Residence Cards or Permits

 EU nationals do not need to enrol their biometric details.
 Only non-EU nationals are issued with biometric documents when they apply for Permanent Residence or Settlement in the UK.

-The reason as to why some EU nationals did not receive a new card is because they already had a valid Permanent Residence Biometric card.
+The reason as to why some non EU nationals did not receive a new card is because they already had a valid Biometric Residence card.
 They will only receive electronic confirmation of their settled status under the EU Settlement Scheme.